dragneel30/Virusmon-map-editor/README.md

 -Whole UI has been changed

-  -Tools, map, properties has now their own separate window
+----Tools, map, properties has now their own separate window

 -added tools for editing map